Ahmedabad Airport: Terminal 2

 Terminal 2 was inaugurated on 5 July 2010 and opened for international flights on 15 September 2010.
 The terminal won the award for the best Steel Structure at the 2009 edition of the National Structural Steel Design and Construction Awards.
 The terminal has four aerobridges and 32 check-in counters.
 With a total floor area of approximately 41,000 sq. metres, this terminal will be able to accommodate around 1,600 passengers at any given time.
-In November 2018, a new Plaza Premium lounge was opened at the international departures area of Terminal 2, which caters for business class and first class passengers as well as passengers holding Priority Pass and other bank cards.
-The new 51975 sqm apron area can accommodate nine A-321 and four ATR-72 type of aircraft.
+In November 2018, a new Plaza Premium lounge was opened at the international departures area of Terminal 2, which caters for business class and first class passengers as well as passengers holding Priority Pass.

 Cargo terminal

-The airport handled 51,637 tonnes of cargo, inclusive of gold and silver in 2013–14.
-Sixty per cent of the cargo comes from domestic sources.
+The airport handled 51,637 tonnes of cargo in 2013–14.
+Sixty per cent of the cargo came from domestic sources.
 In 2009, 3685 sqm of land was leased for a period of seven years out by the AAI to Gujarat Agro Industries Corporation to set up a center for perishable cargo.
 However, due to a government policy that prevented third-party operations at airports run by the AAI, the CPC was not in use until July 2014, when the minister of state for civil aviation announced that the government had issued a No Objection Certificate for commencement of operations.
 In 2014, it was announced that the airport would be getting a dedicated cargo terminal which is expected to come up at Terminal 3.